Profile

 Summary

-Industry experience in robotics and software system design engineering.
-Demonstrated leadership capability in academic and commercial environments, with experience working in five countries.
-Collaborative team player energised by group interaction across academic and extracurricular activities.
+Solution-oriented with industry experience in robotics and software engineering.
+Demonstrated leadership capability in academic and commercial environments.

 Awarded EPSRC PhD scholarship.
-Won the mid-stage Amazon - Imperial Robotics PhD Prize for Outstanding Achievement in Robotics.
+Won the mid-stage Amazon PhD Prize for Outstanding Achievement in Robotics.
+Awarded 1st Class Honours Master of Electronic & Computer Engineering.

 Active member of IEEE, the IET, and Engineers Ireland; served on Council and as Chair of the Young Engineers Society.
 Founding Chair of the Imperial Robotics Postgrads Network under the Imperial Robotics Forum.